SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Shh, everything is okay Pinkie, you have nothing to forgive."

-this seems to dispel her dreams' fear and she nuzzles my leg.
+This seems to dispel her dreams' fear, and she nuzzles my leg.

 I yawn and decide to just sleep here.